MCPI-Revival/MCBES/README.md

 # MCBES

 #### MCBES is a powerful fast minecraft proxy server!
-Built using the same technology as [Podrum](http://github.com/podrum/podrum), it allows Minecraft for raspberry pi clients to join a server mad for minecraft bedrock.
+Built using the same technology as [Podrum](http://github.com/podrum/podrum), it allows Minecraft for raspberry pi clients to join a server made for minecraft bedrock.

 ## FAQ: